 Limits on Political Contributions

-In 2022, an individual may donate up to $2,800 to a candidate committee in any one election, up to $5,000 to a PAC annually, up to $10,000 to a local or district party committee annually, and up to $35,000 to a national party committee annually.
+In 2022, an individual may donate up to $2,900 to a candidate committee in any one federal election, up to $5,000 to a PAC annually, up to $10,000 to a local or district party committee annually, and up to $35,000 to a national party committee annually.

 What Is a Deductible Charitable Contribution?

-You can generally deduct cash, securities and property donated to qualified charitable or 501(c)(3) organizations on your federal income tax return.
+You can generally deduct cash, securities, and property donated to qualified charitable or 501(c)(3) organizations on your federal income tax return.
 Be sure to keep good records supporting your charitable contributions.

 Read More: The Tax Benefits of Charitable Giving